Pridecraft-Studios/pridepack/README.md

 # Pride Pack
 This is a Pride Themed Minecraft Resource Pack.
 It has many colored blocks switched to Pride Flags and even changes Music Disks to have LGBT songs (in note block cover).
-## Why new page
-You might have seen my previous "Pride Pack" packs, but i decided to make a new page to update it to "CanalNu" branding and other stuff.
-Also to force TLMods literally tell you to not use it :skull:
 ## Why exists
 Because pride.
 If you're asking "Why lgbt pride exists", get out of here.
 ## Can we has screenshots